 Who qualifies for IRS Free File?

-Additionally, individuals with an AGI of over $73,000 are able to use IRS’ Free File Fillable Forms, which allow you to e-file your federal tax return for free.
-Note that if you have an AGI over $73,000, you will not receive tax assistance, and you will also need to file your state return separately.
+Additionally, individuals with an AGI of over $73,000 can use IRS’ Free File Fillable Forms, which allow you to e-file your federal tax return for free.
+However, if you have an AGI over $73,000, you will not receive tax assistance, and you will also need to file your state return separately.

 If you need help preparing and filing your taxes but don’t have the means to hire a professional tax preparer, you may qualify for free assistance from Volunteer Income Tax Assistance (VITA) and Tax Counseling for the Elderly (TCE).